 Modern microcontrollers provide an amazingly diverse selection of hardware peripherals, all within a single chip.
 One needs to provide a small amount of supporting hardware to power the chip and connect its peripheral devices to the signals of interest and, when powered up, these devices need to be configured and monitored by a suitable firmware program.

-These notes focus on programming the 28-pin PIC18F26K22 microcontroller and its 40-pin PIC18F46K22 sibling in a simple hardware environment.
+These notes focus on programming the 28-pin PIC18F26K22 microcontroller and its 40-pin PIC18F46K22 sibling, the 16-bit PIC24FV32KA302 and the 8-bit AVR ATmega328P.
+These microcontrollers are all available in plastic DIP packages, can be run from a 5 volt supply, and can be built into very simple prototype hardware.

 A number of example programs, in the Forth language, are provided to illustrate the use of some of each microcontroller's peripheral devices.
 The examples cover the very simple "flash a LED" exercise through to driving a character-based LCD via its 4-bit parallel interface.
-The set-up and use of FlashForth 5 on the PIC24FV32KA302 and AVR ATmega328P microcontrollers is also covered.
+Communication with SPI and IC devices is also covered, with a common set of words being used to abstract away the differences between microcontrollers in terms of detailed bits and registers.